SUMMER TERM HOMEWORK!

-- At least 10 minutes of daily reading of their school book (this should be recorded in their homework diary).
-Please note, our expectations are not that the children's books should be changed 3 times a week.
+- At least 10 minutes of daily reading of their school books (this should be recorded in their homework diary.
 For depth of understanding and increased fluency, we actively encourage you to re-read a book several times.
-However, the option is there should you wish, to have your child's reading book changed on a Monday, Wednesday or Friday.
-Please sign their Home School Diary to confirm they are ready for a new book.
+However, the option is there should you wish, to have your child's reading book changed on a Friday.
+Please sign the Home School Diary to confirm you are ready for new books to be sent home.

 - Discuss the text your child is reading, questioning their understanding.
 Advice on how to read effectively with your child can be found here: https://www.pearson.com/content/dam/one-dot-com/one-dot-com/uk/documents/Learner/Primary/Primary%20parents/Pearson_EnjoyReading_03.pdf

 - Access Bug Club online, and answer the variety of interactive questions based on the eBook they are reading.

 - Practise your child’s weekly spelling list, which can be found in the Monster Phonics spelling book.

 - Practise the Year 2 Statutory spelling list, which can be found on page 100 in the school homework diary.